hung-phan/generator-angular-with-require/README.md

 ## Structure

-This structure is based on [ng-boilerplate] (https://github.com/ngbp/ngbp) but optimized with requirejs
+New structure is based on [ng-boilerplate] (https://github.com/ngbp/ngbp) but optimized with requirejs.

 ```
 application/